onflow/flow-go/consensus/hotstuff/README.md

 If ancestors of a block are missing, the CCL caches the respective block and (iteratively) requests missing ancestors.

 #### Payload generation
-Payloads are generated outside of the HotStuff core logic.
+Payloads are generated outside the HotStuff core logic.
 HotStuff only incorporates the payload root hash into the block header.

 #### Structure of votes
 In Flow's HotStuff implementation, votes are used for two purposes: